 This may seem counter-intuitive, but if I had it to do over again I think I would buy the express pass on a Monday, Tuesday, or Wednesday.
 Those were the cheaper days.
 There will still be crowds so it’s worth it but it’s cheaper.

 We did not have the Express Pass on Thursday and only rode four rides… Yes, four rides because we were standing in line so long.
-On Friday we got the Express Pass and rode eleven rides and two of them twice.
+On Friday we got the Express Pass and rode eleven different rides and two of those twice.

 I absolutely hate waiting in line – I’m really not patient at all – and yes, I know that’s a terrible trait.
 So the Express Pass made my day infinitely better.